 Ah, the great migration to the Divi 5 theme!

-It’s THE topic that’s stirring up the entire community, and for good reason.
-This major architectural overhaul is a promise of speed and modernity.
+It's THE hot topic stirring up the entire community, and for good reason.
+This major architectural overhaul promises speed and modernity.
 But like any revolution, it presents challenges for those who venture into it without proper preparation.

 To save you some sleepless nights, I've analyzed feedback and opinions from the ecosystem's sharpest experts.
 Here are, based on technical discussions and initial tests, the main pitfalls to avoid.